abhishekjha1309/SHAREbharat/Privacy.md

 ## Crash reports sending

 SHAREbharat is stable and works fine but you may still experience few errors and crashes, information about these crashes are important to us so the issues can be fixed immediately and the software is running efficiently again.
-If you encounter a bug during the use of this software, please email at abhishek@sharebharat.in. <hr>
+If you encounter a bug during the use of this software, please email at admin@sharebharat.in. <hr>

 ## Service Providers